jason-victor1/AI-Agents/README.md

 2. Follow the instructions in the **Basic Setup** repo to configure your development environment.

-3. Use the **SimplerLLM Library** for efficient AI agent creation.

-4. Explore and build the included AI agents, starting with the **Hardcoded AI Agent** and progressing to the **SEO Auditor AI Agent**.
+3. Explore and build the included AI agents, starting with the **Hardcoded AI Agent** and progressing to the **SEO Auditor AI Agent**.